Leadership Development Plan

 Being able to identify and develop those skills in team members is an important aspect of a leader’s job, and is essential in the development of a leadership culture within an organization.

-This involves coaching, giving actionable feedback, and paying attention to how team members are approaching challenging projects.
+This involves coaching, giving actionable and constructive feedback, and paying attention to how team members are approaching challenging projects.

 7. Improve communication practices

 A leader is only as effective as their communication.